ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 2. Click on Edge gateways and select your virtual data center's edge gateway.
 3. Under Security, click Static Groups.
 4. Click New to create a new Static Group.
 Enter the name and Click Save.
 5. Select the created Static Group and click Manage Members.
-Select `net-application` and `net-db`networks created in the previous step.
+Select the `net-application` and `net-db`networks created in the previous step.
 Click Save.

 Upon completion of these tasks, the new IP Sets and Static Groups will be added.

-## Create a NAT rule to allow virtual machines to access the Internet
+## Create NAT rules to allow virtual machines to access the Internet
 {: #vmware-as-a-service-vdc-configure-nat}
 {: step}